cfengine/documentation/reference/special-variables/def.markdown

 ---

 The context `def` is populated by the
-[Masterfiles Policy Framework][The Policy Framework] and can also be populated by the [augments file][Augments].
+[Masterfiles Policy Framework][Masterfiles Policy Framework] and can also be populated by the [augments file][Augments].

 **Note:** Variables defined from policy in a bundle named `def` **will